Roger-505/doom_nexys/README.md

 A buildable original Linux-x11 version will hopefully kept to be able to test things locally a bit easier.

-- WARNING: The steps detailed ahead might download up to 30GB of data into your host.
+- WARNING: The steps detailed ahead might download up to 50GB of data into your host.
-  To make sure the installation does not cause any problems in the future, make sure you have at least 60GB of free memory on your disk.
+  To make sure the installation does not cause any problems in the future, make sure you have at least 100GB of free memory on your disk.

+## Acknowledgments

+This project was heavily inspired by and based on the work of [Sylvain "tnt" Munaut](https://github.com/smunaut).
+Please visit [his video](https://www.youtube.com/watch?v=3ZBAZ5QoCAk) where he explains how he made the backbone of the FPGA Doom port on the iCE40 FPGA and leave a like.
+It's really cool.

+Additional projects that influenced development:
+- [VeeRwolf](https://github.com/chipsalliance/VeeRwolf) - provided U-Boot bootloader and OpenOCD scripts.
+- [wb_ram](https://github.com/fusesoc/wb_ram) - provided Wishbone RAM generic memory for VGA palette and framebuffer.
+- [wb_ps2_keyboard](https://opencores.org/ocsvn/m1_core/m1_core/trunk/hdl/rtl/wb_ps2_keyboard/) - provided PS2 keyboard controller core.

 ## Features